101TechOverFlow/Alfred/README.md

 **Alfred gives you freedom and control over your own data.
 A personal cloud which runs on your own server.**

 ## Disclaimers
-Please keep in mind that Alfred is in early beta release
+Please keep in mind that Alfred is in early beta release.

 ## Why is it Awesome and Fantastic
 Alfred is designed to keep your data secure on your local network.
 It is designed to work on a Raspberry Pi as a NAS.